DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/access-control/custom-role.md

 ## Create a platform role

-A platform role refers to a role that can manipulate features related to a certain module of DCE 5.0 (such as container management, microservice engine, Multicloud Management, service mesh, Container registry, Workbench, and global management, etc.).
+A platform role refers to a role that can manipulate features related to a certain module of DCE 5.0 (such as container management, microservice engine, Multicloud Management, service mesh, Container registry, Workbench, and global management).

 1. From the left navigation bar, click __Global Management__ -> __Access Control__ -> __Roles__ , and click __Create Custom Role__ .